danielaparker/jsoncons/README.md

 ### msgpack

-The `msgpack` extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.
+The `msgpack` extension supports encoding json to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

 #### MessagePack example